 WebMD: What happened when you returned home?

 Combs: I moved back in with my parents.
-I was totally isolating myself with heavy drinking, heavy drug use, and heavy sexual promiscuity.
+I was totally isolating myself.
 I stayed in my room all day long.
-If I wasn’t in my room, I was at a bar.
 It was horrible.
 The year after I got out of the military was a really dark time.
 This was in 2009.
 I didn’t meet my girlfriend (now my wife) until 2012.
 In the years between, I was living with one of my best friends from the Army, which really helped me find the stability and comfort I needed to integrate back into society.

 My girlfriend and I had been dating for only a couple of months and we found out she was pregnant.
 I had been able to suppress a lot of my anger, but once I had my son and I was put into this domestic situation, all of my symptoms became glaring.
 The breaking point came when my son was six months old.
 I was on the tail end of losing 10 guys from our unit from suicide, drug overdose, and police shootings.